zaphar/ucg/docsite/site/content/reference/types.md

 ### Float

-A Float is any 64 bit floating point numer.
+A Float is any 64 bit floating point number.
 You indicate a number is a Float by including a decimal point.
 Any number with a decimal point is a float.

 ```